magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/component/order-confirmation/index.md

 ## Interactions

 -   **Order number** - On tap, navigates the user to the order information page.
--   **Continue shopping** - On tap, navigates the user to the front page.
+-   **Continue shopping** - On tap, navigates the user to the homepage.
 -   **Create an account** - On tap, navigates the user to the account creation page.